aws-samples/ecs-service-connect-yelb-sample-app/README.md

 ### Generate Load Balancer traffic for Internal Load Balancer

 We created a simple `./scripts/generate-traffic.sh` script for you to use.
-This script takes one optional argument `AWS_DEFAULT_REGION` where you can specify the you opted to deploy your CloudFormation template in the previous step.
+This script takes one optional argument `AWS_DEFAULT_REGION` where you can specify the region you opted to deploy your CloudFormation template in the previous step.

 To use the provided `generate-traffic.sh` script with the optional argument enabled for us-east-2, you would use the following command: